canjs/can-component/docs/ViewModel.md

   ```

   @return {Object} A new instance of the corresponding constructor function.
 This instance is
-  added to the top of the [can-view-scope] the component's [can-component::template] is rendered with.
+  added to the top of the [can-view-scope] the component's [can-component::view] is rendered with.

 @type {Object} A short hand for the prototype methods and properties used to extend the
 [can-util/js/types/types.DefaultMap default Map type] (typically [can-define/map/map]) and use